-Born in London, raised in Kerry, Ireland, I’m Alison Wells, writer of flash fiction, short stories and novels, and mother of four now residing in Bray, Co.
+Born in London, raised in Kerry, Ireland, I’m Alison Wells, writer of flash fiction, short stories and novels, and mother of four now living in Bray, Co.
 Wicklow.
 I’ve worked as a technical writer and have degrees in Psychology and Communication Studies.
-I blog for the popular and comprehensive writing site Writing.ie (Random Acts of Optimism blog on Writing.ie)

-Most recently (Jan 2019) my novel Eat! (arising out of an original flash fiction published in the Stinging Fly) was longlisted/highly commended in the Irish Writers Centre Novel Fair .
+I write fiction on the literary side, with a surreal edge and I always want to do new things.
+In (Jan 2019) my novel Eat! (arising out of an original flash fiction published in the Stinging Fly) was longlisted/highly commended in the Irish Writers Centre Novel Fair. and shortlisted in the John McGahern Award.
+In 2020 The Exhibit of Held Breaths was selected as finalist in the Irish Writers Centre Novel Fair.

 My short fiction has appeared in the Sunday Tribune, Crannóg, The View from Here, Metazen and in many anthologies including the Higgs Boson, Voices of Angels, Eighty Nine, Deck the Halls and UK National Flash Fiction Day’s Jawbreakers and Scraps, RTE Arena’s New Planet Cabaret, The Stinging Fly and The Lonely Crowd.

-I’ve been shortlisted for Hennessy New Writing and for the Bridport, WOW, and Fish Awards, BBC’s Opening Lines, Over the Edge New Writer and most recently Sept 2018) in the Bray Literary Festival flash fiction competition.
-I won the Big Book of Hope Ebook fiction category with my flash fiction medley Flashes of Entropy and Hope
+I’ve been shortlisted for Hennessy New Writing and for the Bridport, WOW, and Fish Awards, BBC’s Opening Lines, Over the Edge New Writer and in the Bray Literary Festival flash fiction competition.
+I won the Big Book of Hope Ebook fiction category with my flash fiction medley Flashes of Entropy and Hope.

 As A.B.
 Wells: My feel good comedy & science inspired novel Housewife with a Half-Life explores the adventures of Susan Strong a housewife who is literally disintegrating and her god-like fairly god-father (Fairly Dave) who guides her round her parallel universes on a quest for re-integration.
-It’s available in Hughes & Hughes nationwide, Dubray Books Bray, Amazon Paperback http://www.amazon.co.uk/Housewife-Half-Life-B-Wells/dp/1475234740 and Kindle http://www.amazon.co.uk/Housewife-with-a-Half-Life-ebook/dp/B0080PU5QQ/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1343249344&sr=1-1
+Read three chapters

 Work in Progress and Future Plans